marrabld/open_fish_classifier/src/scripts/README.md

 ```

 ### `gen_detections.py`
 This script generates object detection data against a video using a trained model.
-This detection data is structured as an array and output in python's native [`pickle`](https://docs.python.org/3/library/pickle.html) format.
-The array structure is as follows:
+This detection data is structured as a tuple of two parallel arrays and output in python's native [`pickle`](https://docs.python.org/3/library/pickle.html) format.
+The output structure is as follows:

 ```
+(
+  [ frame_number, ... repeat for each sampled frame in the video ],
   [
     [
         [ frame_number, label, confidence, x1, y1, x2, y2 ],
         [ frame_number, label, confidence, x1, y1, x2, y2 ],
         ... repeat for each detection in the frame
     ]
     ... repeat for each sampled frame in the video
   ]
+)
 ```

 Sampling every frame in the video can be quite slow; a `stride` can be specified which allows you to sample only some of the frames.